In an interview with You magazine, the 26-year-old said that she'd bumped into a former classmate during a trip to her local supermarket.

 'I still didn't try to fit in but, luckily, everyone was nicer there.
 You can't please everyone all the time.
 It's best just to be you.'

 'Although it's 2016, men still think they can form an opinion based on what women look like.
 I'll be honest, sometimes it does hurt when they say stuff.
 When you get it a lot, it's impossible to say that it doesn't bother you.
-I have learnt to never read the comments on websites,' she says.
+I have learnt to never read the comments on websites,' she concluded.

 'Being bullied made me realise that people will like you or not like you anyway, so you might as well be yourself and say exactly what you think.'